BLOCKvIO/contracts/README.md

 * Pool D: 15% of all tokens, locked for 6 years to fuel future innovation and ecosystem health

 The above pools follow different vesting periods.
 Pool A: no vesting, Pool B and C: vesting over a period of 2 years, 1/5th vestable after distribution, the remaining 4/5ths become vestable after 6 month lock up periods over two years.
-Pool D: vesting begins after three years whereby 1/36th becomes vestable every month.
+Pool D: vesting begins after three years whereby 1/36th becomes vestable every 30 days.

 In addition, the contract system was implemented to allow for the two step process during the Token sale phase, i. e. a) accrue contributions and b) calculate to be distributed token amounts once all parameters were fixed (token price, discount allocation).
 For that purpose, all contributions were recorded in a separate smart contract (BlockvPublicLedger), which was used to calculate the token amounts to be distributed by the Pool A category of the VEE token smart contract system.